Doughty injured for preseason roundup 9 25 24

 “This year, he’s been a different player,” Hiller said of Clarke.
 “He’s been a more mature player, and so he’s doing everything that he can control to play more.
 I’ll never say take the reins off.
 This guy without the reins, he’d be everywhere, so we will not talk about the reins off.
 We’ll talk about increasing his role for Brandt.”

-Kopitar cautioned it would take more than one player to make up for Doughty’s possible absence.
+Kopitar cautioned it will take more than one player to make up for Doughty’s absence.

 “You know, the magnitude of 'Dewey' going down, I don’t think it can be just one guy that can shoulder the burden,” Kopitar said.
 “It’ll be a lot of us that need to step up and pull a little extra weight.”